 This is a literacy course that applies research on cognitive, linguistic, affective, social, and cultural processes underlying writing performance to the development of writing interventions.
 Writing is discussed within the context of language and literacy development.
 Students learn to evaluate evidence-based writing interventions for both typically developing and special-needs populations of differing ages and in various educational settings.

 The development of informal and formal mathematical thinking from infancy through childhood with implications for education.

 An introduction to statistical theory, including elementary probability theory; random variables and probability distributions; sampling distributions; estimation theory and hypothesis testing using binomial, normal, T, chi square, and F distributions.
 Calculus not required.

 Least squares estimation theory.
 Traditional simple and multiple regression models and polynomial regression models, including use of categorical predictors.
 Logistic regression for dichotomous outcome variables is also covered.
-Lab meetings devoted to applications of SPSS regression program.
-Prerequisite: HUDM 4120 or HUDM 4122.
-Students may also contact Amina Abdelaziz (firstname.lastname@example.org) to request a prerequisite override.
-Class time includes time for lab.
+Class time includes lab time devoted to applications with IBM SPSS.
+Prerequisite: HUDM 4120 or HUDM 4122 or HUDM 4125.